Exotic 4-manifolds with signature zero: Introduction

-We build the spin fibrations in the theorem by producing positive factorizations, which involve positive Dehn twists and commutators, in \emph{spin mapping class groups}; in Proposition~\ref{prop:spin}, we explain how to equip the total spaces of these fibrations over arbitrary surfaces with spin structures.
+We build the spin fibrations in the theorem by producing positive factorizations, which involve positive Dehn twists and commutators, in \emph{spin mapping class groups}.
+In Proposition~\ref{prop:spin}, we explain how to equip the total spaces of these fibrations over arbitrary surfaces with spin structures.
 Working in this smaller mapping class group is crucial for our construction of exotic \mbox{$\#_{2n+1} (S^2 \times S^2)$.}

-\textit{Acknowledgements. } The first author would like to thank the Harvard University, Max Planck Institute for Mathematics in Bonn and Erd\"{o}s Center in Budapest for their hospitality during the writing of this article.
+\textit{Acknowledgements.} The first author would like to thank the Harvard University, Max Planck Institute for Mathematics in Bonn and Erd\"{o}s Center in Budapest for their hospitality while writing this article.
 This work was supported by the NSF grant DMS-2005327.
 The second author was supported by JSPS KAKENHI Grant Number 20H01802.